With its strict one-design racing format the RC44 class is as level a playing field as you could wish to find in international yacht racing.

 With a strict 50-50 split between amateurs and professionals in each eight-person crew, the amateur owners take the wheel for the fleet racing while the pro skippers get their chance to shine at the helm during the match racing.

-Chris Bake, owner of Team Aqua and current 2012 RC44 Championship Tour leaders, comments on the secret behind his teams success "We spend a lot of time on boat set up and getting the boat in good condition for racing, knowing there are no equipment issues allows us to really focus on boat speed and crew work which has been one of our priorities this year.
+Chris Bake, owner of Team Aqua and three times RC44 Tour champion, comments on the secret behind his teams success "We spend a lot of time on boat set up and getting the boat in good condition for racing, knowing there are no equipment issues allows us to really focus on boat speed and crew work which has been one of our priorities this year.

-The RC44 Championship Tour 2011 comprises six events and at the end of the Tour series two champions are crowned:
+The RC44 Championship Tour 2014 comprises five events and at the end of the Tour series two champions are crowned:

 1) RC44 Fleet Racing Championship Tour champion